farouqzaib/navigation/README.md

 2. Place the file in the root directory and unzip (or decompress) the file.
 3. Open Navigation.ipynb and replace `<path to Banana environment just unzipped/uncompressed>` (in 2.
 Fetch the environment) with the path to the file from Step 2 above.

+### Training the Agent

+The code is contained in an interactive notebook, Navigation.ipynb.
+So all you need to do is run each code cell, one after the other.